-A photograph shows a goalie who stayed on the field for 15 minutes not knowing that a soccer match had been canceled due to heavy fog.
+In 1937, goalkeeper Sam Bartram was left alone on the pitch for 15 minutes after a soccer match was canceled due to heavy fog.

 A popular anecdote about a goalie who remained on the field long after a soccer match was canceled due to heavy fog is frequently shared online, along with a picture purportedly showing the confused but dedicated goalkeeper:

 The meme reads: “In 1937, a soccer match was interrupted due to fog.
 But a goalkeeper stood in the fog for 15 minutes without knowing it.”

 The anecdote recounted in this viral meme refers to a genuine incident which took place during a soccer match in 1937.
 This photograph seen here, however, was snapped decades later and pictures a different goalkeeper.

 This meme refers to an incident from a Christmas Day match in 1937 between the Charlton Athletic and Chelsea at the Stamford Bridge stadium in London, England.
 Sam Bartram, the Athletic’s goalkeeper, was at his post when a heavy fog rolled across the pitch, a fog so dense that the match was called off.
 The players and referees all made their way off the field, but nobody told Bartram, who remained at his position for about 15 minutes, peering through the fog and waiting for the opponent’s attack until a police officer found him and ushered him off the field.

 Bartram recounted the incident in his autobiography, quoted below in an article published by ESPN: